dunesage/dunesage.github.io/README.md

 > **'ship':** Images in this class are centered on the body of a single ship.
 Ships of different sizes, orientations, and atmospheric collection conditions are included.

 > **'no-ship':** A third of these are a random sampling of different land cover features - water, vegetation, bare earth, buildings, etc. - that do not include any portion of a ship.
 The next third are "partial ships" that contain only a portion of a ship, but not enough to meet the full definition of the "ship" class.
 The last third are images that have previously been mislabeled by machine learning models, typically caused by bright pixels or strong linear features.

+In other words, the author intentionally constructed this data set to give machine learning engineers an interesting challenge due to the diversity in the conditions and characteristics of the imagery.

+The images can be loaded in as an array of shape (4000, 80, 80, 3).
+This comes out to 73.24 megabytes, which is a manageable size to train machine learning models in environments such as Google Colaboratory.

 To illustrate the differences between these two classes of image, I plotted the average red, green, and blue values for the two classes of image (recall that [RGB values](https://en.wikipedia.org/wiki/RGB_color_model) range from 0-255) over an 80x80 grid: